Nikkinoodl/FVM-Demo/README.md

 ## Running the Application

-To get started, open the solution in Visual Studio and run the UI project:
+To get started, open the solution in Visual Studio and run the UI project (press the unfilled arrow button on the menu bar, or select from the menu options):

 ![FVM-start](https://github.com/user-attachments/assets/abbbd6dd-4494-47f6-8b02-ad10760f9713)